Big Data, New Data, and What the Internet Can Tell Us About Who We Really Are

 “Everybody Lies is a spirited and enthralling examination of the data of our lives.
 Drawing on a wide variety of revelatory sources, Seth Stephens-Davidowitz will make you cringe, chuckle, and wince at the people you thought we were.”— Christian Rudder

 Stephens-Davidowitz is a contributing op-ed writer for The New York Times and a visiting lecturer at The Wharton School at the University of Pennsylvania, where he has developed a course about his research.
-A direct, succinct, and frequently humorous writer and keynote speaker, he’s presented his original research using big data as engaging lectures, scientific manuscripts, and popular data journalism.
+A direct, succinct, and frequently humorous writer and innovation speaker, he’s presented his original research using big data as engaging lectures, scientific manuscripts, and popular data journalism.
 He has a PhD in economics from Harvard and a BA in Philosophy, Phi Beta Kappa, from Stanford.

 How can Google search terms help predict elections?
 How many white Americans voted against Obama simply because he was black?
 Are crime rates affected by violence in the media?
 Are boys secretly favored over girls amongst parents?
 For Seth Stephens-Davidowitz, the answer to these questions doesn’t lie in traditional polls, but in the billions of Google searches we make every day.
 Through his original research with search terms and big data, he’s discovered—and predicted—a number of counterintuitive insights, often that fly in the face of conventional wisdom.
 And in this surprising keynote, he lays out just what big data can reveal about our biases, anxieties, and hidden desires—and how Internet searches can provide answers to questions we’re often too afraid to ask.
 Though sometimes uncomfortable, these revelations are designed to help us understand the world with more accuracy.
 And they’re here to help us become smarter consumers of data, based on asking better questions.
 It’s about what people are actually doing, Stephens-Davidowitz argues—not what they say they want to do.